Mini Mental Status Examination (MMSE): A Guide for Caregiver Relief

 Mini Mental Status Exam or MMSE Score

-It is important for the layperson to know that while the mmse scores are guidelines, they are not inconclusive as to determining dementia.
-It will assess cognitive status.
+It is important for the layperson to know that while the MMSE scores are guidelines, they are not inconclusive as to determining dementia.
+The MMSE can help detect dementia by assessing cognitive status.
 There are many other factors that the health care professional must take into account when determining the mini mental exam score.

 For example, there are some individuals that have a higher level of education and achieve a very high score, but have significant cognitive deficits.
 So an individual’s level of education must be taken into consideration.
 The test score may also decline with advancing age.